bitburner/ivre-wizard/README.md

 [![asciicast](https://asciinema.org/a/Fe4JzscVwRBxRRuR5yO3Obw8s.svg)](https://asciinema.org/a/Fe4JzscVwRBxRRuR5yO3Obw8s)

 # Why?
 I created this script for doing scans with IVRE (https://ivre.rocks/) on Kali (https://www.kali.org/) where IVRE comes pre installed and configured.
 This makes scanning with IVRE more practical for non-production environments like for CTF and labs.
-I recommend setting up Wireguard on Linode or other cloud host and pipe all your scan traffic through there.
+I recommend setting up Wireguard on Linode or another cloud host and pipe all your scan traffic through there.

 # Requirements
 - IVRE - Comes ready to go in Kali.